Epitome87/Modern-React-Bootcamp-Journey/README.md

 - When each Box Component is displayed, add a button with the text of "X" next to each Box.
 When this button is clicked, remove that specific Box.
 This will require you to pass a function down as props - the button should not be a seperate Component, it should be included in the Box Component

 **I did it!!!** My solution works -- with 0 outside help!
 I missed a minor quirk here and there, but nothing that wasn't solved within a few minutes.
+**Update** Watch Colt's solution the next morning, and it was nearly word-for-word what I arrived at!
+Although I spent time styling the app a little bit.

 ## Section 15 - Forms Exercise - Todo List Project

 This section consist of the second form exercise.

 Part 2 - Todo App - List, Add, Remove Todos

+- Create a Todo App that allows users to see, add, edit, and remove todos.
+It should contain the following Components:
+- App - This Component should render the _TodoList_ component
+- TodoList - This component should render the NewTodoForm component and should render the list of Todo components.
+Place your state that contains all of the todos in this component.
+- NewTodoForm - This component should render a form with one text input for the task to be created.
+When this form is submitted, a new _Todo_ component should be created.
+- Todo - This component should display a div with the task of the todo
+- For each Todo component, there should also be a button with the text "X" that - when clicked - removes the todo.

+Part 3 - Todo App - Editing

+- Each _Todo_ Component should also display a button with the text "edit" that when clicked displays a _form_ with the task of the todo as an input and a button to submit the form.
+When the form is submitted, the task of the text should be updated and the form should be hidden.

 ## Section 16 - Building Yahtzee